Chris4B/green-phoenix/README.md

 - MySQL

 ## Features
-- doctor side
+- Doctor side
-  - implementation of full calendar ( Crud of Events)
+  - Implementation of full calendar ( Crud of Events)

 - Patient Side
-  - search a doctor
+  - Search a doctor
-  - take an appointment with a doctor
+  - Take an appointment with a doctor
-  - view all appointments
+  - View all appointments
 - General
   - Authentification
   - API